 With another active hurricane season expected, Squaremouth recommends getting coverage as far ahead of your trip as possible.
 If weather is a primary concern, consider a policy with coverage that kicks in after a 3-hour delay.

-Squaremouth’s Hurricane and Travel Insurance Information Center will be updated regularly throughout hurricane season with information about travel insurance coverage as storms hit.
+Squaremouth’s Hurricane and Travel Insurance Information Center will be updated regularly throughout hurricane season with information about travel insurance coverage as storms hit, including answers to frequently asked questions and official position statements from travel insurance providers.